 On being clever with your targeting and optimizing options.

-On thorough tracking of all your costs and profits.
+On affiliate tracking of all your costs and profits.

 On more testing and smart traffic redistribution.